pg-support/supt-km/docs/5. Systems & Resources/Systems/PGBot Commands.md

 ## Hardware SN / Activation

 ### Inject Spark SN into database
->*This first command is solely for injecting unrecognized Spark SN into the database.
-Please make sure to verify the user’s Spark amp purchase or get a photo of their Spark’s SN before registering the SN for the user.
+>*This first command is solely for injecting unrecognized Spark SN into the database (for redeeming Studio One only).
+>Please make sure to verify the user’s Spark amp purchase or get a photo of their Spark’s SN before registering the SN for the user.

 /hw_sn_assign (<u>SN</u>)